- Windows 10 April 2018 Update (1803)

 In order to let Linux apps know there is a PulseAudio server running at 127.0.0.1, we need to export the 'PULSE_SERVER' environment variable.

-Pulseaudio.exe has its own '--kill' command line switch for terminating the running server.
+Pulseaudio.exe has its own '--kill' command line switch for terminating the running instance.
 But it doesn't seem to work in Windows 10.

 STEP 7 Enjoy the sound!